Fail Fast vs. Zero Burn

 I have met so many young entrepreneurs who tell me, “we don’t need business plans anymore, there a waste!
 We’re going to put our product out there and fail fast!”... or they tell me, “we’ll launch a bunch of products and see what works.”
 That is the old “throw spaghetti against the wall and see what sticks” approach.
 It’s intellectually lazy and I doubt many great companies are born this way.

-In our zero burn model, we do the work of selecting and sizing markets, uncovering all the customer needs (which is possible contrary to the mistaken "latent needs" school of thought), prioritizing all the opportunities, picking the right strategy and generating and validating a solution idea (i.e. a platform, business model and feature set).
+In a zero burn model, you do the work of selecting and sizing markets, uncovering all the customer needs (which is possible contrary to the mistaken "latent needs" school of thought), prioritizing all the opportunities, picking the right strategy and generating and validating a solution idea (i.e. a platform, business model and feature set).
 All of this work is one before development and before any investment in recurring burn.